sharma-subendra-kr/LimberGridView/README.md

 /---------------------------------------------------------------------------------------------------/

+There is a folder named example.
+You can put it in you “www” folder and run test this feature.

 This is free software (Free as in freedom not the price).
 If you like to use this library on a non free software, you can get a proprietary license.
 To get a proprietary license contact reach.subendra.kr@gmx.com.